MIDL-Conference/midl-website-2020/pages/index.md

 ---

-**Paper registration is open until January 24th 2020.
-Final submission should be made by January 30th:**
+Due to many requests, and to accommodate religious and national holidays that came to our attention, **we are re-opening the MIDL 2020 paper registration until Tuesday January 28th, 23:59, AoE time.** Final submission should be made by January 30th:

 {{ button("Register a short or full paper", "https://openreview.net/group?id=MIDL.io/2020/Conference") }}

 After the registration period is over the Submission button will be inactive.
 To upload your pdf, select your paper and press “Revision”.

 ---

-**Challenge proposal are now closed.
-Instructions will be sent to organizers before February 3rd.**
+Challenge proposal are now closed.
+Instructions will be sent to organizers before February 3rd.